photoprism/photoprism-docs/docs/getting-started/updates.md

 docker pull photoprism/photoprism:latest
 ```

-See [Running PhotoPrism with Docker](docker.md) for a full command reference.
+See [Running PhotoPrism with Docker](docker.md) for a command reference.

 !!! info ""
     You can test our latest features and improvements by using `photoprism/photoprism:preview`